SartorialGrunt0/Klipper-Wire-Configurator/README.md

 ## Prerequisites

-- Raspberry Pi OS or another Debian-based distro on a Raspberry Pi
+- Raspberry Pi OS or another Debian-based distro, bookworm or newer.
 - Python 3.10+
 - Git and internet access for the initial install
 - A second device on the same network if you want to open the web UI remotely